SaucecodeOfficial/developer-challenge/readme.md

 needing to be an expert on them

-- Comprehend provided existing work enough to be able to complete challenges by replicate and extend using the libs provided
+- Comprehend provided existing work enough to be able to complete challenges by replicate-and-extend using the libs provided

 - Ability to solve problems with provided libs in a functional style